 In my profession, we are required to attend no less than 40 hours of training per year.
 In the professional world, it is known as Continuing Professional Education.
-For others, the time required is different.
+For others, like construction, OSHA certification is required for each field worker.
 For most licensed types of businesses (professional and occupational type licenses) the training ranges from 20 hours to 60 hours per year.
-For others, you can figure on about 20 hours per year.
+You can estimate at least 20 hours per year.
 If your employees are relatively younger than they need more training.
-If you industry utilizes technology and given the constant change with technology, you could be looking at 60 hours per year.
-So for this article, a conservative 25 hours per year is used.
+If your industry utilizes technology and given the constant change with technology, you could be looking at 60 hours per year.
+For this article, a conservative 25 hours per year is used.

 Typically the human resources director will interact with the staff several times per year.
 You have payroll documentation issues, employee evaluations and benefits education.
-So for a conservative number, this article uses 8 hours.
+For a conservative number, this article uses 8 hours.